 If not, then early preparation is key.
 We strongly recommend negotiating with the other parent in relation to Christmas arrangements sooner rather than later.
 By doing this, it gives plenty of opportunity for any disagreements to be ironed out.
 It also allows time to see what plans other family members have and to take the time needed to plan ahead and consider what would work for everyone involved.
 Parents should try to keep discussions child focused and ensure they are taking into consideration the needs and welfare of the children.

-Typical arrangements for children during the festive period
+Typical arrangements for children over Christmas

 There is no one right way to divide the children’s time, but if we look at what in our experience might be classed as ‘typical’ arrangements over Christmas, it is not uncommon for the normal arrangements for children to be suspended over the key days being Christmas Eve, Christmas Day and Boxing Day.